Burley House: History

-A Jacobean house on the site was in the possession of John Harington, 1st Baron Harington of Exton who sold the manor to George Villiers, 1st Duke of Buckingham (1592-1628) in around 1620.
-Buckingham's house is said to have been the venue for a banquet for Charles I and Henrietta Maria, when Jeffrey Hudson, the Rutland Dwarf, was produced from a pie.
+A Jacobean house on the site was in the possession of John Harington, 1st Baron Harington of Exton.
+King James VI and I came to Burley on 23 April 1603.
+Harrington commissioned Samuel Daniel to wrote a poem, the Panegyrike Congratulatorie, for the royal welcome.
+John Harrington's daughter, Lucy Russell, Countess of Bedford, sold the manor to George Villiers, 1st Duke of Buckingham (1592-1628) in around 1620.
+When King James came to Burley in August 1621, he was entertained by plays and masques.
+When the king returned for a wedding in October 1621, the festivities included a performance of Ben Jonson's Masque of Gypsies.
+The house is said to have been the venue for a banquet for Charles I and Henrietta Maria in 1626, when Jeffrey Hudson, the Rutland Dwarf, was produced from a pie.
 (Note: Other sources suggest that the banquet at which Hudson was presented was held in London.
 Hudson's subsequent life was eventful; fleeing to France during the Civil War, he was captured by Barbary pirates on his attempted return.
 He died in poverty in 1682.)

-The house was destroyed in the subsequent Civil War.
-Buckingham's successor, the second duke sold the estate to Daniel Finch, 2nd Earl of Nottingham (1647-1730) in the 1670s.
+The house was destroyed in the Civil War.
+George Villiers, 2nd Duke of Buckingham sold the estate to Daniel Finch, 2nd Earl of Nottingham (1647-1730) in the 1670s.
 The early Finchs were lawyers, Finch's father, Heneage having served as Lord Chancellor under Charles II.
 Finch later determined to construct a new house on the site.

-Elizabeth Williamson, in her Leicestershire and Rutland volume in the Buildings of England series, revised and reissued in 2003, gives the build dates for the new house as between 1696 and 1700.
+Elizabeth Williamson, in her Leicestershire and Rutland volume in the Buildings of England series gives the build dates for the new house as between 1696 and 1700.
 Historic England suggests a slightly later completion date of 1705.

 While Finch consulted widely on the design, including seeking advice from Christopher Wren, and employed a number of known builders, including Henry Dormer and John Lumley, (Note: Howard Colvin's Biographical Dictionary of British Architects: 1600-1840 has entries for both Henry Dormer and John Lumley.
 Of Dormer, he writes; "an architect and land surveyor... employed by the second Earl of Nottingham to supervise the rebuilding of Burley-On-The-Hill, Rutland, but his share (if any) in the design is uncertain".
 Of Lumley; "a surveyor and master mason, [he] took the place of Henry Dormer as the surveyor employed by the 2nd Earl of Nottingham to supervise the building of his mansion at Burley-On-The-Hill... the main features of the design had already been determined by the time Lumley took charge... some of the architectural details may have been determined by him".) he appears to have acted as his own architect.
 (Note: Pearl Finch, in her history of her family published in 1901, suggested that Finch was inspired by the architecture of Italy, which he had seen on his Grand Tour, undertaken in the 1660s.
-Elizabeth Williamson gives credence to this suggestion, noting, as did Pearl Finch, the similarities between the colonnades of the cour d'honneur at Burley with those of St. Peter's Square in Rome: "the colonnades of St Peter's, then in progress, seem to have made a fruitful impression".)
+Elizabeth Williamson gives credence to this suggestion, noting, as did Finch, the similarities between the colonnades of the cour d'honneur at Burley with those of St. Peter's Square in Rome: "the colonnades of St Peter's, then in progress, seem to have made a fruitful impression".)
 Historic England describes Finch's design as "Baroque in composition" and it consists of a large central block with adjoining wings that flank an entrance court.
 Finch incorporated the stables from Buckingham's house which had survived the civil war into the east wing.
 (Note: The Duke of Buckingham's stables at Burley were famed for their grandeur: Thomas Fuller described them in his Worthies of England, published in 1662; "[Burley] was inferior to few for the House, Superior to all for the Stable, where horses (if their pabulum were so plenty as their Stabulum stately) were the best accommodated in England".)
 The southern, garden, frontage now looks out over Rutland Water.
 In 1795 the 9th Earl engaged Humphry Repton to remodel the grounds.
 Repton produced one of his celebrated Red Books showing the potential for development, but not all of his ideas were taken forward.